CenterForOpenScience/SCORE-papers/Analysis/Paper 3/Code and data/Analyst package/readme.txt

  Preparation:
  1. Extract all files noted above into the same folder
+ 2. (Optional) Open the "Analyst package.Rproj" to ensure all files run from the correct directory
  2. Open the “tagged stats and figures.R” file
  3. Install any R packages needed (packages are current CRAN versions as of Marcy 18, 2025)

  Generating tagged statistics and figures:
  1) Run the "tagged stats and figures.R" file to prepare all functions needed
- 2) In the console, generate_all() function ]
+ 2) In the console, knit_manuscript() function
- 3) This will load all data and functions needed and generate the full set of statistics and figures into the R environment as two objects: "results_tagged_stats" containing all the statistics contained within the manuscript, and "results_figures" containing all the figures as ggplot objects
+ 3) This will do as follows:
+   a) Load all data and functions needed
+   b) Generate the full set of statistics and figures into the R environment as two objects:
+      i) "results_placeholder_stats" containing all the statistics contained within the manuscript, and iii) "results_figures" containing all the figures as ggplot objects
+   c) Search the template manuscript document for placeholders contained in {} brackets
+   d) Replace all placeholders with calculated text and figures (i.e. "knit" the manuscript document) and create/replace the "knitted manuscript.docx" file
- 4) To access those statistics and figures, simply locate them with $, as in results_tagged_stats$n_claims or results_figures$figure_2
+ 4) To access those statistics and figures in the global environment, simply locate them with $, as in results_placeholder_stats$n_claims or results_figures$figure_2

  Tested with:
  R version 4.4.2 (2024-10-31)